AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

   - Hardware Interfaces.
 (Ross, Arielle, Quinn)

   - Finalize faithful replicate of the detection of change task with a bonsai workflow (trial logic, abort logic,...)
-(Doug, Corbett)
+(Jerome, Corbett)

   - Benchmark to test that a rig is performing (Jerome)